 - Hawaiian-Shirted Tourist: He certainly gives off the vibe of one, with his boisterous personality and the fact that he actually wears a Hawaiian shirt when he welcomes Bond on the American base.
 And it's covered with dinosaurs.

 - Hero of Another Story: He and the Americans seem to have their own investigation of the events of both films going on off-screen.
 After all, in GoldenEye he has somehow the authority to arrive with Marines as reinforcements for Bond.
 Too bad that they arrived late.

 - I Was Never Here: In GoldenEye he mentions that, as a CIA operative, no, of course he's not there.
 He was never there.
 In Tomorrow Never Dies he also adds that the U.S. has no interest in seeing World War III break out unless they start it.

-- Kidnapped by an Ally: In a rare reversal of the trope in the franchise, Bond threatens him the first time they meet onscreen in GoldenEye to check his identity.
+- Kidnapped by an Ally: In a rare reversal of the trope in the franchise, Bond threatens him the first time they meet onscreen in GoldenEye when he behaves negligent toward his spycraft.

 - You Look Familiar: Joe Don Baker previously played Brad Whitaker, one half of the Big Bad Duumvirate in The Living Daylights.

 Appearances: Casino Royale | Quantum of Solace